callanalexander/call-collector/README.md

 - Click on Code → Download ZIP
 - Extract the downloaded ZIP file and navigate into the extracted folder (call-collector-main). eg cd path_to_your_folder

-Then, proceed with the following commands in Anaconda Prompt (Windows) or Terminal (macOS/Linux):
+Then, proceed with the following commands in Anaconda Prompt
 ```
 # Create and activate the conda environment named 'call-collector'
 conda create -n call-collector python=3.8 -y